-'Game of Thrones' stars, Phoebe Waller-Bridge arrive for 2019 Emmys
+Billy Porter, 'Game of Thrones' stars arrive for television's Emmys

-LOS ANGELES (Reuters) - “Game of Thrones” nominee Peter Dinklage and series co-star Gwendoline Christie, “Hamilton” musical creator Lin-Manuel Miranda and British writer-actress Phoebe Waller-Bridge were among early arrivals for television’s Emmy awards on Sunday, where HBO’s medieval fantasy series aims to crown its final season with a fourth best drama series statuette despite an array of new contenders.
+LOS ANGELES (Reuters) - “Pose” star Billy Porter, sporting a crystal-studded black suit and an enormous hat, along with “Games of Thrones” stars Peter Dinklage, Maisie Williams and Gwendoline Christie were among early arrivals for television’s Emmy awards on Sunday, where HBO’s medieval fantasy series aims to crown its final season with a fourth best drama series statuette.

-“This is Us” star Sterling K. Brown and “Saturday Night Live” comic Kate McKinnon also walked the purple carpet as nominees and presenters made their way into the Los Angeles ceremony in sweltering heat on Sunday.
+Director Ava DuVernay and the five men known as the Central Park Five, whose wrongful arrests in New York three decades ago are dramatized in the Emmy-nominated “When They See Us,” also walked the purple carpet in Los Angeles, along with “The Marvelous Mrs Maisel” lead actress Rachel Brosnahan.

-On a night that could see old favorites prevailing over the biggest lineup of first-time nominees in eight years, HBO political satire “Veep” and returning Emmy champ “The Marvelous Mrs Maisel” from Amazon Studios, along with their stars Julia Louis-Dreyfus and Rachel Brosnahan, are seen as frontrunners in the contest for best comedy series.
+On a night that could see old favorites prevailing over the biggest lineup of first-time nominees in eight years, HBO political satire “Veep” and returning Emmy champ “The Marvelous Mrs Maisel” from Amazon Studios are seen as frontrunners in the contest for best comedy series.

-Yet Waller-Bridge could pull off an upset with one or both of her buzzy shows - female-driven BBC America thriller “Killing Eve” and Amazon comedy “Fleabag,” which drew 20 Emmy nominations between them.
+Yet British comedian Phoebe Waller-Bridge could pull off an upset with one or both of her buzzy shows - female-driven BBC America thriller “Killing Eve” and Amazon comedy “Fleabag,” which drew 20 Emmy nominations between them.

 “I think it’s a tight race,” said Louis-Dreyfus, who is competing for her seventh lead actress Emmy in her role as a nakedly ambitious politician hell-bent on becoming U.S. president in “Veep.”